-Adult Basic Education (ABE) refers to instruction at the 0-8.9 grade levels in reading, communication skills (writing, speaking, listening), mathematics, social and physical sciences, health, critical thinking, financial literacy, health literacy, basic computer literacy, and employability skills needed to function effectively in society.
+Adult Basic Education (ABE) (refers to instruction at the 0-8.9 grade levels) A program of academic instruction and education services below the secondary level that increases an individual's ability to read, write, and speak in English and perform mathematics necessary to attain a secondary school diploma or its recognized equivalent, transition to postsecondary education or training, and obtain employment.

 The curricula of beginning and intermediate ABE courses shall assist adult learners in the development of the skills necessary to process both written and oral information, and to derive meaning from the information applied to specific tasks.
+(National Reporting System (NRS) Educational Functioning Levels (EFL) 1, 2, 3 or 4).
+(State Definition)